-- An employer may only make a deduction from an employee's pay if: - o the employer is required by a court or a state or federal law to make the deduction (e.g. tax that must be withheld from the employee's pay). - o the employee has authorised the deduction in writing (as part of a written employment contract or otherwise) and the deduction is paid on behalf of the employee; or - the employer is authorised by the WA award to make the deduction and the deduction is paid on behalf of the employee. - Deductions or requirements to pay an amount of money to the employer or another person in relation to an employee under the age of 18 are not permitted unless the deduction or payment is agreed to in writing by the employee's parent or guardian. - A term of a WA award or employment contract providing for a deduction from an employee's pay will be of no effect if it is for the benefit of the employer or a party related to the employer and is unreasonable in the circumstances. - An employer cannot directly or indirectly compel an employee to accept goods, accommodation or other services instead of money as part of the employee's pay.
-Visit the Prohibition on accepting goods, accommodation or services as payment page for more information.
+- An employer may only make a deduction from an employee's pay if: - the employer is required by a court or a state or federal law to make the deduction (e.g. tax that must be withheld from the employee's pay); - the employee has authorised the deduction in writing (as part of a written employment contract or otherwise) and the deduction is paid on behalf of the employee; or - the employer is authorised by the WA award to make the deduction and the deduction is paid on behalf of the employee. - Deductions or requirements to pay an amount of money to the employer or another person in relation to an employee under the age of 18 are not permitted unless the deduction or payment is agreed to in writing by the employee's parent or guardian. - A term of a WA award or employment contract providing for a deduction from an employee's pay will be of no effect if it is for the benefit of the employer or a party related to the employer and is unreasonable in the circumstances. - An employer cannot directly or indirectly compel an employee to accept goods, accommodation or other services instead of money as part of the employee's pay.
+Visit Deductions and pay protections for more information.